 Kitano Tenmangu Shrine 北野天満宮

-Pray for academic success at this ancient temple
+Pray for academic success at this ancient shrine

-Tucked away in the northwest of Kyoto near the famous Golden Pavilion, Kitano Tenmangu is one of the city's oldest and most important temples.
+Tucked away in the northwest of Kyoto near the famous Golden Pavilion, Kitano Tenmangu is one of the city's oldest and most important shrines.

 How to Get There

 From Kyoto Station, take Kyoto City bus 5O or 101 and get off at Kitano Tenmangu-mae bus stop.

 The god of knowledge and calligraphy—the acclaimed Japanese scholar Sugawara no Michizane—has guarded this shrine since its founding in 947.
 It is thus popular with local students, who visit to ask the god for good grades and exam results.

 The main entrance is flanked by two bronze cows.
 Legend has it that if you rub them, you will have academic success.
 Not surprisingly, their heads and backs have been rubbed until they're shiny and golden.